srl-labs/freeradius-lab/README.md

-# freeradius-lab
-Using FreeRADIUS server with SR Linux
+# SR Linux authentication with FreeRADIUS